mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

 You'll be prompted for the name of the project (this is the pretty name that human beings would appreciate), and the name of the package (this is the less-pretty name that Python will like).
 Here's what our choices for this tutorial look like::

     $ paster quickstart
     Enter project name: Wiki 20
     Enter package name [wiki20]: wiki20
     Do you need authentication and authorization in this project? [yes] no

+We recommend you use the names given here: this documentation
+looks for files in directories based on these names.

 Now **paster** will spit out a bunch of stuff::